- ANSI & International Standards

 This set of standards is reviewed and revised every five years to make improvements.
 The improvements made are based on any research, court cases, changes in the industry, and other factors that can shed additional light on any of the six sections.
 New sections could potentially be introduced with these updates as well.

-Getting the Most Out of ANSI Standards
+Getting the Most Out of ANSI and its Standards

-ANSI standards have been around for quite a long time and they offer a wide range of benefits for people throughout the U.S. and around the world.
+ANSI and its standards have been around for quite a long time and they offer a wide range of benefits for people throughout the U.S. and around the world.
 ANSI has standards in many areas that are focused on providing different benefits to those who follow them.

-In order to get the most out of ANSI standards, all facilities need to recognize that these standards must be implemented in your unique environment.
+In order to get the most out of ANSI and its standards, all facilities need to recognize that these standards must be implemented in your unique environment.
 Learning about the specific standards being considered and then applying them to a specific scenario can take some work.

 Fortunately, the standards are quite clear and laid out in easy-to-understand ways.
 Companies can take the information provided by ANSI and then work to implement it successfully.
 If something does not work as planned, it can be assumed that the implementation was done incorrectly.
 Taking a step back and making adjustments can be a great way to always make sure a business is getting the most out of ANSI standards.

-Many organizations find that the best way to benefit from ANSI standards is to actually join the organization.
+Many organizations find that the best way to benefit from ANSI is to actually join the organization.
 Membership is open to a wide range of different individuals and organizations, but these people must apply for acceptance.
 When applying, people or groups will need to choose what type of member they qualify to become.
 The following are the different types of memberships:

 - Company Members – Company members can be corporations, partnerships, or other entities that are engaged in any type of industrial or commercial enterprise.
 They can also engage in professional, research, testing, trade, or educational activities.